leejo/past_present_future_cgi/presentation.md

 * Deprecating - mod_perl compatibility
 	* possibly controversial
-	* horrible, and has no test coverage
+	* messy, and has no test coverage

 ---
 ## The Future